 3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

-Poems, unique among all literature, were for many centuries specifically meant to be learned by heart.
+• Poems, unique among all literature, were for many centuries specifically meant to be learned by heart.
 They were meant to be memorized and then recited aloud.
-This is called the oral tradition of poetry — which in essence means holding literature in the mind and heart, and then reciting it.
+This is called the oral tradition of poetry, which in essence means holding literature in the mind and heart to then recite it.
 Thus we find in the oral tradition of poetry both an individual and also a shared aspect.

-But why in this high-speed day and age — this Instagram age — why should anyone bother memorizing poetry or other passages of literature?
-Of what value is it?
+But why in this sophisticated, high-speed day-and-age — this sleek and glamorous Instagram age — should anyone bother memorizing poetry or other passages of literature?
+Of what value could it possibly?

 I have an emphatic answer to that question: